LucaScheller/VFX-UsdSurvivalGuide/docs/src/dcc/houdini/fx/particles.md

 You can find all the .hip files of our shown examples in our [USD Survival Guide - GitHub Repo](https://github.com/LucaScheller/VFX-UsdSurvivalGuide/tree/main/files/dcc/houdini).

+For all options for SOP to LOP importing, check out the official [Houdini docs](https://www.sidefx.com/docs/houdini/solaris/sop_import.html).

 ## Houdini Native Import
 When importing points, all you need to set is a path attribute on your points (rather than on prims as with polygon meshes), because we don't have any prims on sop level.
 (Thanks captain obvious).